PayU Review

 Notable Clients

 Public client list skews hard toward Indian and CEE consumer brands.
 India: Amazon India, Flipkart, Jio, BookMyShow, Swiggy, Zomato, Ola, MakeMyTrip and most of the major Indian eCommerce and OTA players have had PayU integrations at some point.
 CEE: PayU Poland is integrated into the top Polish eCommerce platforms (Allegro, Empik, MediaMarkt-equivalents).
-450,000+ active merchants globally per PayU's own reporting, 4 million daily transactions.
+450,000+ active merchants globally per PayU's own reporting, 10+ million daily transactions.
 No publicly attributed iGaming clients in either region despite obvious volume from Indian skill-gaming operators and Polish licensed sports betting.
-For an iGaming operator doing diligence, request named gambling references from PayU's sales team specifically - the absence of public disclosure isn't proof of absence of relationship, but neither is it evidence of one.
+For an iGaming operator doing diligence, request named gambling references from PayU's sales team specifically.
+The absence of public disclosure isn't proof of absence of relationship, but neither is it evidence of one.

 Operational Details